I’ve fallen in love with a barn in Fargo.

 It’s the perfect setting.
 Absolutely perfect.

 The barn latches on to its character in a space closing in on it.
 It belongs on several acres off a back road 40 miles out of town, but just outside its property lines is a frenzy of fresh roads, oversized plastic mailboxes and rapidly erecting homes.
-It’s an old soul in a new and shiny coopt2_forwebrner of the world.
+It’s an old soul in a new and shiny corner of the world.
 Out of its element.
 A complete misfit.

 Sounds familiar.